 - Use dialogue between two characters to describe a specific situation that serves as the inciting incident of your story.

-I hope you enjoyed this list of dialogue writing topics and use them to expand and grow your dialogue writing skill set.
+I hope you enjoyed this list of dialogue writing topics and use them to expand and grow your good dialogue writing skill set.

 146 More Fiction Writing Ideas